Cretan Dakos Salad: Easy Greek Bruschetta Recipe

 Dakos Appetizer

-Serve Cretan Dakos Salad as you would Italian Bruschetta, as a refreshing appetizer to kick off your meal.
-This light and healthy dish is perfect for starting a Mediterranean-inspired feast.
+Serve Cretan Dakos Salad as you would Italian Bruschetta, as a refreshing hand-held appetizer to kick off your meal.
+This light and healthy dish is a perfect way to start a Mediterranean-inspired feast.
+Try serving it with our tzatziki and/or hummus.

 Dakos as a Meal